MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Network/v1.0.13/Set-AzureRmNetworkInterface.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmNetworkInterface** sets the goal state for an azure_2 network interface.
+The **Set-AzureRmNetworkInterface** sets the goal state for an Azure network interface.

 ## EXAMPLES